jonathanhunsucker/website/content/posts/eleven-formulations-quadratic-equation/index.md

 ---

 ### Aim
-My aim was to find a short and simply formulation of the Quadratic Formula.
+Find a short and simple formulation of the quadratic formula.
 I made multiple attempts at formulation throughout a day, and catalogued the changes made between them.

 ### Learnings
 Coming up with tidy formulations is a progression.
-There's multiple paths, all with the same outcome (the quadratic formula), but with different amounts of clarity, self-explanation, and follow-along-ability.
+There are multiple paths, all with the same outcome (the quadratic formula), but with different amounts of clarity, self-explanation, and ease of following along.
 Later formulations were shorter or involved less algebraic shuffling to settle out, but traded away clarity to achieve it.
 For example, Formulation #8 has a "scale by `4a`" step.
 This creates for less shuffling later on, at the cost of pulling `4a` from thin air.

 ### Eleven formulations
 ![Formulations #1 and #2](images/page-1.jpg)